 There’s also plenty of time for simply relaxing as we float downstream.
 Holiday’s professional guides take care of all the cooking and cleaning, leaving you free to reconnect with friends or family.
 Enjoy four days without the bustle and hum of the modern world.
 Tune out the electronic din from home and tune into Dr. Gulliford’s unique vision and understanding on this Lodore Canyon naturalist trip.

 Want to know more about Dr. Gulliford?
-Check out his recent interview with Holiday!
+Check out his interview with Holiday!

 Check out our Insider’s Guide to Lodore Canyon to learn more.